modus-continens/docs/src/foundations.md

 because this tree involves fewer layer operations than the original one.

 There may be situations when several minimal proofs of the same cost exist.
 In this case, Modus chooses one non-deterministically.
 Specifically, for a given program and a goal, Modus will always choose the same proof, but reordering rules may cause Modus to generate a different proof.
-To avoid non-determinism, it is recommend to avoid rules with uncontrolled choice:
+To avoid non-determinism, one should avoid rules with uncontrolled choice:

 ```Modusfile
 a :- b; c.
 ```

-Instead, this rule can be re-written with an auxiliary variable to control the choice:
+Instead, this rule can be re-written with an auxiliary parameter to control the choice:

 ```Modusfile
 a("left") :- b.